Aubynj/ChallengeBunnyStudio/README.md

 Initial folder is the Frontend Application.
 Whiles the Backend Application can be found in Frontend Directory

+### `yarn install`
+For all the Backend and Fontend, dependencies need to be install for both folders with the command above

 ### `npm start-dev`
 In the Backend Folder, run Command for Starting the Development Server of the Backend Whiles Backend Server is running, proceed to next command